m-moshtagh/Ohara/Java/Core/constructors/CONSTRUCTORS.md

 We can only use this() on the first statement which means we can only use it once.

-Compiler can also, detect cycle calls from Constructos and provides error messages.
+Compiler can also, detect cycle calls from Constructors and provides error messages.

 ```Java
 public class Gopher {
     public Gopher() {
         this(5); // DOES NOT COMPILE
     }

     public Gopher(int dugHoles) {
         this(); // DOES NOT COMPILE
     }